There are three pillars of sustainability: economic, social and environmental

 The European 2020 and 2030 guidelines are based on targets created in order to make a convenient transition from a linear model of consumption to a circular one.

-After the 2008 crisis, companies that have restarted their business adopting the principles of the Green Economy, or that have made investments in sustainability in line with European 2020-30 objectives, ended up being more competitive in the market” – *Source: Fondazione Symbola e Unioncamere, 2017.
+After the 2008 crisis, companies that have restructured their business adopting the principles of the Green Economy, or that have made investments in sustainability in line with European 2020-30 objectives, ended up being more competitive in the market” – *Source: Fondazione Symbola e Unioncamere, 2017.

 Several studies show that millenial workers, who are now becoming the leading generation, want to feel connected to a larger purpose and mission.
-Being associated with a company where sustainability is embedded into the company's culture has been proven to boost employee motivation and morale, as well as attract new talent.
+Being associated with a brand where sustainability is embedded into the company's culture has been proven to boost employee motivation and morale, as well as attract new talent.

 Becoming sustainable will also give you access to new business opportunities with other sustainable companies like yours.